VIP-Lab-UNIST/Dacon_LGAI/README.md

 1. Train
-- Set the environment in the `train.sh`.
+- Set the environment in the `train.sh` and `lib/datasets/dataset.py`.
 - The training results will be stored under `logs/` which is automatically made.
 ```bash
 ./train.sh